awslabs/aws-encryption-sdk-specification/changes/2024-TBD_cache-across-hierarchy-keyrings/change.md

 there will be a collision (the branch-key-version will also have to co-incide in case of Decryption Branch Key Materials).

-##### Option 1 (Recommended): Append the keystore-id to the [Hierarchy Keyring cache identifier formula](#hierarchy-keyring-cache-identifier-formula).
+#### Option 1 (Recommended): Append the keystore-id to the [Hierarchy Keyring cache identifier formula](#hierarchy-keyring-cache-identifier-formula).

-By appending the keystore-id to the
-Hierarchy Keyring cache identifier, we can ensure that there are no collisions between two identifiers from different Key Stores.
+By appending the [`keystore-id`](../../framework/branch-key-store.md#keystore-id) to the Hierarchy Keyring cache identifier, we can ensure that there are no collisions between two identifiers from different local Key Stores.

+Key Store IDs are UUIDs that are unlikely to collide by default.

+By adding Key Store ID to the Hierarchy Keyring cache identifier, the customer can control cache access.
+For instance, they can choose if different
+KMS Relationships CAN hit the same identifier or not.
+They can also choose if different logical key stores or physical key stores can collide or not.
+But by default, because each Key Store object will have a unique UUID, there will be no collision.
 More context on this can be found in the
 [Appendix section A1](#a1-relating-cache-entries-branch-keys-to-kms-relationships).

-##### Option 2: Append "unique numbers" to the cache identifiers of different keyrings

-This is not practical for a multi-threaded system.
-Also, we cannot keep track of these "unique numbers".

-##### Option 3: Don't change anything.
+#### Option 3: Don't change anything.

 As mentioned before, in-case of a shared cache, there will be collisions while fetching materials from multiple Hierarchy Keyrings.

-#### Issue 2: Should we update the cache identifier for the Hierarchy Keyring BranchKeyMaterials to include branch-key-digest instead of branch-key-id?
+### Issue 2: Should we update the cache identifier for the Hierarchy Keyring BranchKeyMaterials to include branch-key-digest instead of branch-key-id?

 Note that according to the current
 [Hierarchy Keyring Cache Identifier formula](#hierarchy-keyring-cache-identifier-formula),